FREE SHIPPING on orders of $85 or more

 The surname Schirmer was first found in Prussia, where this family name became a prominent contributor to the development of the many regions within Prussia in the Middle Ages.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the Prussian nation.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Schirmer include Schirrmann, Schirmann, Schirrman, Schuermann, Schurmann, Schurman, Scherman, Sherman (English), Schirmer and many more.

-Schirmer Settlers in the United States in the 18th Century
+Schirmer Settlers in United States in the 18th Century

-Schirmer Settlers in the United States in the 19th Century
+Schirmer Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Happy, contented with his lot